supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 ## Explanation of Components

-- **Azure Document Intelligence:** Document Intelligence in Azure is a service that uses AI to extract structured data from unstructured documents.
-- **Azure Functions:** is a serverless compute service that allows you to run code without having to provision or manage infrastructure.
-You can write code in various languages and trigger it based on events like HTTP requests, timers, or messages from queues or topics
-- **Azure AI Search:** is a cloud-based search service that allows you to add search capabilities to your applications.
-It provides features like autocomplete, faceted search, and spell correction, making it easy for users to find relevant information.
-- **Azure Function app:** is a collection of Azure Functions that are grouped together and share the same configuration settings.
-It provides a way to manage and deploy multiple functions as a single unit.
-- **Azure OpenAI:** is a service that provides access to OpenAI's powerful language models, such as GPT-3 and GPT-4, through Azure's cloud platform.
-This allows developers to build applications that can generate human-quality text, translate languages, write different kinds of creative content, and answer your questions in an informative way.
-- **Azure Web App:** is a fully managed platform for building, deploying, and scaling web applications.
-It supports various programming languages and frameworks,and offers features like continuous deployment, scaling, and integration with other Azure services.
+- **Azure Kubernetes Service (AKS):** A managed Kubernetes service for running and managing containerized applications in the cloud.
+- **Azure Arc:** Extends Azure management and governance to on-premises, multi-cloud, and edge environments.
+- **Azure Monitor:** A unified monitoring service to track application and infrastructure performance.
+- **Microsoft Defender for Cloud:** A cloud security solution that provides advanced threat protection for Azure and hybrid environments.
+- **Microsoft Sentinel:** A scalable cloud-native security information and event management (SIEM) tool for threat detection and response.
+- **GitOps for Kubernetes:** An operational model that uses Git repositories as the source of truth for automated Kubernetes deployments.
+- **Azure Data Services:** Cloud-native, managed services for SQL and PostgreSQL, available across hybrid environments with Azure Arc.

 # **Getting Started with Your Automate-document-processing-using-AzureOpenAI Workshop**

-Welcome to your Automate-document-processing-using-AzureOpenAI Workshop!
+Welcome to your Hybrid Cloud Solution(Azure Arc) Hands On Lab!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**